filipopo/UrlShortener/README.md

 python manage.py startapp webapp
 ```

-and the infra folder which was created using this cdktf template:
+and the cdk folder which was created using this cdktf template:

 `cdktf init --template=typescript --providers=azurerm --local`